gutwenger/gut2weather/README.md

 After choosing one of the many results, another page containing current weather conditions and weather forecast will be shown.

-If you wish to look for weather conditions of other cities, simply click the return button on the top left corner.
+If you wish to look for weather conditions of other cities, simply click the return button on the top left corner and start the enquiry again.

 ## Source